pysys-test/pysys-test/docs/UserGuide.rst

 - It adds groups that make it possible to run all your performance tests, or all your tests for a particular part of the application, in a single command.

+- It disables code coverage instrumentation which could adversely affect your performance results.

 - It specifies that the performance tests will be run with a lower priority, so they execute after more urgent (and quicker) tests such as unit tests.